U.S. Strategic Bitcoin Reserve: History

 The reserve is intended to elevate the digital asset sector, responding to what Trump described as previous Biden administration attacks.
 It marks a shift from a vague stockpile concept to naming specific cryptocurrencies, potentially purchased or held by the government for strategic purposes.
 The working group, chaired by the White House AI & Crypto Czar David Sacks, is expected to provide recommendations by July 2025.

 The next day after signing the second executive order, Trump held a "Digital Asset Summit" in the White House, attended by representatives of major American crypto companies, including Chainlink, Gemini, Robinhood, Kraken, MicroStrategy, Coinbase, Paradigm, and others.

 On March 11, 2025, senator Cynthia Lummis introduced a bitcoin reserve bill again, this time co-sponsored by 5 other senators.
 The bill would direct a purchase of 1 mln BTC over five years, by diversifying existing federal funds.
 According to Lummis, the bill will transform "the president’s visionary executive action into enduring law".

-On March 24, 2025, Bo Hines, the executive director of the President’s Council of Advisers on Digital Assets, stated that selling some of the U.S. gold holdings would be a budget-neutral way to acquire more bitcoin.
+On March 24, 2025, Bo Hines, the executive director of the President's Council of Advisers on Digital Assets, stated that selling some of the U.S. gold holdings would be a budget-neutral way to acquire more bitcoin.

 In March 2025, two federal banking regulators (OCC and FDIC) announced that banks do not need to receive advance permission to engage in cryptocurrency anymore.
 In April 2025, the U.S. Justice Department disbanded its National Cryptocurrency Enforcement Team, citing a Trump's order to allow citizens to access blockchain networks without facing persecution.

 In July 2025, Trump signed The Guiding and Establishing National Innovation for U.S. Stablecoins Act (GENIUS Act).
 The new law allows banks, nonbanks and credit unions to issue their own stablecoins, under certain conditions.

+In January 2026, Patrick Witt, the executive director of the President's Council of Advisors for Digital Assets at the White House, said that the administration is committed to establishing the reserve, but there are "obscure legal provisions" to overcome.